andrewmiller1/apps-script-external-resource/README.md

 # apps-script-external-resource
-Run content from other resources on the web
+Allow scripts to run content from other resources on the web.